jyss88/License-Plate-Reader/README.md

 These functions were designed to detect multiple plates, but at this stage, multiple plate detection remains inconsistent.

-This project was created as part of a university project.
-As such, accuracy and efficiency can still be improved.
-In particular:

-* The OCR section remains quite rudimentary, and can be improved with greater machine learning techniques.
-* Color thresholding is quite specific.
-The functions only extract yellow plates, and certain lighting conditions will cause the functions to fail to recognize plates.
-* Verification - currently, objects are verified as license plates by a specific area to perimeter ratio.
-This could be improved by more advanced techniques, like contour checking, and corner finding.

 ## Prerequisites
 These functions were written in MatLab 2015a, as well as the external library DIPImage 2.8.1.
 Installation instructions, and documentation for DIPImage can be found [here](http://www.diplib.org/download).